Caring for Your Skin...Inside and Out

 I’ve already mentioned vitamins A and E when it comes to boosting collagen.
 But vitamin C is also essential.
 Without a sufficient supply of vitamin C, your body can’t make new collagen.
 Period.
 Fortunately, vitamin C is found in many of these fruits and vegetables in high doses:

 - Brussels sprouts

 - Red bell pepper

-You probably also know I’m a HUGE fan of bone broth as well as collagen protein powders.
-Because both are excellent sources of the amino acids (i.e., glycine and proline) that your body needs to build collagen.
+And as you already know, I’m a HUGE fan of bone broth and collagen protein powders.
+Because both are excellent sources of the amino acids (i.e., glycine and proline) your body needs to build collagen.
 Numerous experimental studies have shown that collagen protein powder (a.k.a. hydrolyzed collagen) is readily absorbed by the body and efficiently transported to the deepest layers of your skin where it works its magic.

-And by magic I mean plumping the skin to erase wrinkles, reverse sagging, fade stretch marks, and reduce cellulite.
+And by magic, I mean plumping the skin to erase wrinkles, reverse sagging, fade stretch marks, and reduce cellulite.
 Yes, please!
 In addition to boosting your collagen, it’s also important to protect the collagen you’ve got.
 And antioxidants are the key.
-And you’ll get them by eating an abundance of color fruits and vegetables, such as red beets and peppers, orange carrots and sweet potatoes, dark leafy greens, and purple berries.
+You’ll get them by eating an abundance of color fruits and vegetables, such as red beets and peppers, orange carrots and sweet potatoes, dark leafy greens, and purple berries.